National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 • Campfires are allowed only at designated lower elevation camps.

 Backcountry Camping: A backcountry permit is required for all overnight stays.
 Permits are limited.
 There are numerous campsites along this trail, at most five miles apart.
-Some of the camps are quite small and do not hold larger groups.
+Some of the camps, such as Two Mile or Thunder Basin are small and do not hold larger groups.
 Designated stock camps are located at McAllister, Junction, and Thunder Basin, as well as at Five Mile along the Park Creek Trail.

-Access: Follow State Route 20 to Diablo Lake.
-Enter the south side of Colonial Creek Campground at milepost 130.
-Park in the large lot above the boat ramp.
+Access from SR 20: Follow State Route 20 to mile 130, Diablo Lake.
+Enter the south side of Colonial Creek Campground and park in the large lot above the boat ramp.
 Stock parties should access this trail via the trailhead that lies uphill from the parking lot behind the trailer dump station.
 This is the preferred trailhead for horses.
 Hikers and backpackers should walk the length of the campground, following the signs to the amphitheater, where the main trail begins.

 Ancient forests are one of the main attractions of this trail